Associate Professor, Department of Theological Studies

 Director, Mev Puleo Scholarship Program

 My first book, Racism and God-Talk: A Latino/a Perspective (New York University Press, 2008), presents a theological analysis of race in North America that draws upon the work of U.S. Latino/a theologians while employing John Calvin as a model for public theology.
-Recently this book was awarded the Alpha Sigma Nu Book Award in Theology for 2011.
-In January 2013 an anthology on liberative ethics edited by Miguel De La Torre included my contribution on Hispanic Ethics: Ethics: A Liberative Approach (Fortress Press, 2013).
-Currently I am working on a book-length study of martyrdom entitled Faithful Witness: Christian Martyrdom as Radical Nonviolence, to be completed by January 2014.
+This book was awarded the Alpha Sigma Nu Book Award in Theology for 2011.